-Ryan Rivard is a filmmaker/producer/editor originally from the "Live Free or Die" state.
-His films have screened at the Coney Island Film Festival, Museum of the Moving Image, and the Lake Placid Film Forum.
+Ryan Rivard is a filmmaker based in New York City.
+Originally from the “Live Free or Die” state, his short films have screened at the Coney Island Film Festival, Lake Placid Film Forum, and the Museum of the Moving Image.

-He's currently in production on his next narrative short film - b l u s h.
-The film is a dark fantasy about a fit model who develops a distorted sense of her body image and the world around her.
+He is currently in post-production on his next narrative short film b l u s h, a dark fantasy about a fit model who develops a distorted view of her body and the world around her.

-The most recent, National Park Diaries, is an uplifting, hour-long documentary that follows two Student Conservation Association crews as they protect the environment and bonds as teams in Alaska’s Denali National Park and Boston Harbor Islands National Recreation Area.
-The film will screen at National Parks across the country and film festivals in 2018.
+With Reel Works, Ryan has produced projects for Hasbro, Samsung, Bank of America, VH1, American Express, and other non-profits.
+His credits also include two feature films: a narrative 72 Hours: A Brooklyn Love Story?
+(LA Film Festival, New Orleans Film Festival, Urbanworld) and a documentary National Park Diaries, a film that follows two Student Conservation Association crews as they protect the environment and bonds as teams in Alaska’s Denali National Park and Boston Harbor Islands National Recreation Area.
+The film screened at National Parks across the country.

 When he is not creating moving images, he releases music under Nylon Jacket.